johame72/gpt4-pdf-chtbt-lngchn-chrmdb/README.md

 Prelude: Please make sure you have already downloaded node on your system and the version is 18 or greater.

+## Features

+- Support for multiple file formats: docx, pptx, html, txt, csv.
+- Support for multiple files.
+Just put your files to docs folder, and run ```npm run ingest```.
+- Both GPT-3.5, GPT-4 are available.
+GPT-4 is recommended for better answer, while with slower response.
+- Open source chromadb as vector database, you don't need to send your data to a cloud commercial vectordb.

 ## Deployment

 1. Clone the repo or download the ZIP